denkhaus/lecert/README.md

-  sign        Fulfill existing CSR(s). verify      Verify existing certificate(s). renew       Renew existing certificate(s).
+  sign        Fulfill existing CSR(s). verify      Verify existing certificate(s). renew       Renew existing certificate(s). ensure      Create non existing certificate(s) or renew if necessary.

 Flags:
   -k, --account-key string   ACME account key (PEM format).
 The account key to use with this CA. If it doesn't exist, one will be generated. (default "acme.key")